 2 tsp water

-Put the mung bean and sweet rice into individual bowls.
+Put the mung bean and rice into individual bowls.
 Rinse each several times until the water is clear and soak overnight.

 In a large bowl, add frozen chopped spinach plus 1 cup water.
 Microwave spinach on high for 5 minutes.
 Remove from microwave and stir spinach breaking up any remaining frozen chunks.
 Add the remaining 1/2 cup water and stir together.
 Remove any large spinach stems and discard.
 Add both kinds of rice flours and oil.
 Mix until flour is all incorporated.
 Then knead for another 2 minutes forming a soft sticky dough.
 Cover with plastic wrap and allow to rest for 2 hours.